California approves tighter rules for low carbon fuels policy

 © Reuters.
 FILE PHOTO: Cars ride in traffic along the I5 freeway is shown in Los Angeles, California, U.S., July 12, 2023.
 REUTERS/Mike Blake/File Photo

-(Reuters) - California regulators will vote on Friday on whether to toughen a policy aimed at boosting low-carbon fuels to slash greenhouse gas emissions from the transportation sector and meet the state's ambitious climate change goals.
+(Reuters) -California regulators voted on Friday to toughen a policy aimed at boosting low-carbon fuels to slash greenhouse gas emissions from the transportation sector and meet state climate change goals, despite criticism it would increase retail fuel prices.

-The proposed changes to California's influential Low Carbon Fuel Standard (LCFS), which has been in place since 2011, would require a deeper reduction in the carbon intensity of transportation fuels by 2030 in order for fuel producers to earn the program's tradable credits.
+The amendments to the LCFS, which has been in place since 2011, would require a deeper reduction in the carbon intensity of transportation fuels by 2030 in order for fuel producers to earn the program's tradable credits.

 Transportation accounts for about 50% of the state's greenhouse gas emissions.

-While biofuel producers and some state climate advocates back the proposal, critics including oil companies and consumer advocates say the change would increase pump prices for Californians.
-Environmental groups have also argued that the policy would extend the production of oil and gas and prioritize fuels made from food crops instead of encouraging a transition to electric vehicles.
+While biofuel producers and some state climate advocates backed the changes, critics including oil companies and consumer advocates said the change would increase gasoline costs for Californians.
+Environmental groups also argued that the policy would extend the production of oil and gas and prioritize fuels made from food crops and large dairy operations instead of encouraging a transition to electric vehicles.

-The LCFS requires fuel makers to buy tradable credits if their products generate more carbon emissions than a baseline set by regulators at the California Air Resources Board (CARB).
+The LCFS requires fuel makers to buy tradable credits if their products generate more carbon emissions than a baseline set by regulators at the air resources board.
 Refiners that produce low-carbon fuels and gases can generate the credits to sell.

 The policy set off a boom in renewable diesel and biogas production in recent years that has sent credit prices down to around $70 from above $200 in 2020.
 The policy revisions are meant to prop up credit prices and encourage more low-carbon fuel production.

-Under the proposed amendments, the LCFS would require a 30% reduction in the carbon intensity of transportation fuels by 2030, up from 20% currently.
-The revisions would also impose a new 90% carbon intensity reduction goal by 2045.
+As a result of the board's vote, the LCFS will require a 30% reduction in the carbon intensity of transportation fuels by 2030, up from 20%.
+The revisions will add a 90% carbon intensity reduction goal by 2045.

-Developers of projects that produce renewable fuels from organic waste support the measures.
+Developers of projects that produce renewable fuels from organic waste supported the measures.

 © Reuters.
 FILE PHOTO: Cars ride in traffic along the I5 freeway is shown in Los Angeles, California, U.S., July 12, 2023.
 REUTERS/Mike Blake/File Photo